kdmshri/innovecture/README.md

 - Kubernetes

 ## CICD
+Their is only one PIPELINE JOB which takes care of everything and leaves the code and environment clean and simple.
-CICD takes care of git screts, sast by sonar, dependency check by owasp dependency checker.
+CICD works on git-secrets, sast by sonar, dependency check by owasp.
-Artifactory is maintained at docker hub. at the end of the cicd basseline pen test is done by owasp zap.
+Artifactory is maintained at docker hub. at the end of the cicd bassline pen-test is done by owasp zap.

 the ansinble plays important part in deployment it
-1) creates a docker container out of image
+1) creates a docker container out of Dockerfile
-2) deployes deployment and service on k8s cluster
+2) Executes Deployment and Service on k8s cluster.